jbossdemocentral/service-interconnect-sandbox-demo/README.md

 ```
 - Your local computer should now appear in the console
 ![console-laptop.png](images/console-laptop.png)
 Though we have linked both the cluster and your local environment, we have not exposed any services yet.
 We have to explicitly mention which services we want to expose over the Service network.
-By default none of the services in the namespaces are exposed by Red Hat Service Interconnect.
+By default none of the services  are exposed by Red Hat Service Interconnect.

 - Verify the same by going back to the console.
 Click on the components tab.
 You should not be able to see services other than the front end
 ![no-expose.png](images/no-expose.png)